metaleap/zentient/zdbg-vsc/proto/readme.md

 	// True if the module is considered 'user code' by a debugger that supports 'Just My Code'.
 	IsUserCode bool `json:"isUserCode,omitempty"`

-	// User understandable description of if symbols were found for the module (ex: 'Symbols Loaded', 'Symbols not found', etc.
-	SymbolStatus string `json:"symbolStatus,omitempty"`

-	// Unique identifier for the module.
-	//
-	// POSSIBLE TYPES:
-	// - `int` (for JSON `integer`s)
-	// - `string` (for JSON `string`s)
-	Id interface{} `json:"id"`

-	// True if the module is optimized.
-	IsOptimized bool `json:"isOptimized,omitempty"`

-	// Version of Module.
-	Version string `json:"version,omitempty"`

 	// Logical full path to the symbol file.
 The exact definition is implementation defined.
 	SymbolFilePath string `json:"symbolFilePath,omitempty"`

-	// Module created or modified.
-	DateTimeStamp string `json:"dateTimeStamp,omitempty"`

-	// Address range covered by this module.
-	AddressRange string `json:"addressRange,omitempty"`

-	// A name of the module.
-	Name string `json:"name"`
 } // struct Module

 ```